sbatch

 -d, --dependency=<dependency_list>

-Defer the start of this job until the specified dependencies have been satisfied. <dependency_list> is of the form <type:job_id[:job_id][,type:job_id[:job_id]]> or <type:job_id[:job_id][?type:job_id[:job_id]]>.
+Defer the start of this job until the specified dependencies have been satisfied.
+Once a dependency is satisfied, it is removed from the job. <dependency_list> is of the form <type:job_id[:job_id][,type:job_id[:job_id]]> or <type:job_id[:job_id][?type:job_id[:job_id]]>.
 All dependencies must be satisfied if the "," separator is used.
 Any dependency may be satisfied if the "?" separator is used.
 Only one separator may be used.
 For instance:

 -d afterok:20:21,afterany:23